ash-srini/Mavatar/README.md

 - The email address is passed to a util class that creates and returns a MD5 hash value in hexadecimal format to the controller.
-- The controller crestes a url string with this hashed value and the type of avatar selected as a query string to Gravatar which in turn renders an image that is associated with the MD% hash value.
+- The controller crestes a url string with this hashed value and the type of avatar selected as a query string to Gravatar which in turn renders an image that is associated with the MD5 hash value.

 What is used in the application?
 - Spring framework is used to create the application.